qiyangduan/standard-models-1/telco/churn_prediction_by_r.md

 train_file = "C:\\qduan\\Stanmo\\git\\bitbucket\\src\\stanmo_website_proj\\app\\static\\data\\churn_sample_input.csv"
 ```

 Then the first step is to read in the files and do some quick transformation.
 The loaded data train_data contains over 400 rows.
-In original dataset, 1 standars for Churner and 0 stands for non-churner.
+In the original dataset, 1 standars for Churner and 0 stands for non-churner.

 ```r
 churn_data = read.csv(train_file, fill = TRUE) # 1 column